AztecProtocol/noir-starter/with-foundry/README.md

 ### Install nargo

 Follow the [Noir Docs](https://noir-lang.org/getting_started/nargo_installation) to install nargo.
-For this template, ensure you're on UltraPlonk versions (at least 0.5.0).
+For this template, ensure you're using Noir version 0.9.0.
+You can install with `noirup -v 0.9.0`.

 ### Install foundryup